 Landlords are required to take reasonable steps to ensure that all appliances such as electric kettles, fridges and washing machines provided as part of the tenancy agreement are safe.
-Landlords should ensure that all portable appliances have the UKCA Mark.
-This is a claim from the product manufacturer that it meets all the requirements of UK legislation.
-The CE mark will still be recognised for most goods placed on the market before 31 December 2024.
+Landlords should ensure that all portable appliances have the UKCA Mark or CE mark.
 Some may have additional safety marks, such as the British Standard Kitemark or the 'BEAB Approved' mark.
 These signs indicate that the equipment has been assessed by an independent body and meets the relevant product standard.

-LANDLORD FACILITIES SAFETY CONTROL MANUAL SECTION CTION 8.4 REVISION 2 DATE Sept 2023 PAGES 5 ASPECT TOPIC SPECIFIC GUIDANCE - Electrical Safety
+LANDLOR LANDLORD FACILITIES SAFETY CONTROL MANUAL SECTION SECTION 8.4 REVISION 3 DATE Aug 2024 PAGES 5 ASPECT ASPECT TOPIC SPECIFIC GUIDANCE - Electrical Safety